zuiko21/minimOS/architecture.md

 header and I/O routines that will be directly called. *As long as the header address is provided into the configuration list at `drvrs_ad`, it might be used by the regular kernel too*.

+For those systems lacking a fixed keyboard but sporting a VIA, a simple parallel input may be provided by _enabling PA latch_ and reading its value whenever a valid transition happened at `CA1`.

 ## Firmware